A Combinatorial Characterization of Supervised Online Learnability: Introduction

-Remarkably, the Littlestone and sequential fat-shattering dimension also provide a tight \textit{quantitative} characterization of online learnability, appearing in both the lower and upper bounds of their respective minimax values.
-In addition, the finiteness of these dimension allows us to design generic online learners for arbitrary hypothesis classes in their respective settings.
+Remarkably, the Littlestone and sequential fat-shattering dimensions also provide a tight \textit{quantitative} characterization of online learnability, appearing in both the lower and upperbounds of their respective minimax expected regret.
 This motivates the next question we investigate.

-\begin{guidingquestion}{}{} Given any tuple $(\mathcal{X}, \mathcal{Y}, \mathcal{Z}, \mathcal{H}, \ell)$, is there a combinatorial dimension that provides a tight quantitative characterization of the online learnability of $\mathcal{H}$ with respect to $\ell$?
-If so, does its finiteness lead to a generic online learner? \end{guidingquestion}